 - Taking electives may expand your educational horizons, giving you insight into other categories or increasing your overall thinking and learning skills.

-- Electives may help you to build strong core values that will help you in achieving your desired degree and being successful in your field.
+- Electives may help you build strong core values that will help you achieve your desired degree and succeed in your field.

 - Some students feel that elective course requirements are less likely to provide a dollar-based return than core classes related to their degree.